 Choosing a PostgreSQL tool for you

 Out of all the tools on this list, SolarWinds Server & Application Monitor, Paessler PRTG Network Monitor, and Datadog APM are our top picks.
 Each tool has something unique to offer.
-AppDynamics is a top pick based on its deep-visibility, where as SolarWinds Server & Application Monitor offers a detailed but more accessible user experience.
+AppDynamics is also highly rated based on its deep-visibility, where as SolarWinds Server & Application Monitor offers a detailed but more accessible user experience.

 On the other hand, PRTG Network Monitor strikes the balance between a low price tag and a high value monitoring experience.
 If you want to go the open-source route then PGadmin is great if you to mix performance monitoring with administration as well.

 ⭐What should I monitor with PostgreSQL?